dotnet/docs/docs/porting/overview.md

 - You want to take advantage of app-local deployment and build self-contained console applications
 - You have expertise on non-Windows platforms you wish to leverage
 - You're looking for an opportunity to implement an architectural change for your services (e.g. a monolithic service to microservices deployed to containers)
-- You love new technology and want to cut your teeth on .NET Core
+- You love new open source technology and want to cut your teeth on .NET Core

 Your code may not be a good candidate for porting if...